Kit Graham

-Kit Graham (born 11 November 1995) is an English professional footballer who plays as a forward for Women's Super League club Tottenham Hotspur.
-She previously played for Charlton Athletic.
+Kit Graham (born 11 November 1995) is an English professional footballer who plays as a forward for Women's Super League 2 side Ipswich Town.
+She previously played for Charlton Athletic and Tottenham Hotspur.

 Club career

 Charlton Athletic

 Graham played for Charlton Athletic from age 9 to 23 and scored over 200 goals.
 During the 2017–18 season of the FA Women’s Premier League Southern Division, her 47 goals ranked first in the league as she led the team to earn promotion to the 2018–19 FA Women's Championship (FAWC).
 During the 2018–19 FAWC, she scored 16 goals in 19 games.
 She was subsequently named FAWC Players’ Player of the Year.

 Tottenham Hotspur

 Graham signed with Tottenham Hotspur in August 2019 despite a dispute over the terms of her previous contract at Charlton.
 She scored a brace against Bristol City on 27 October leading Tottenham to a 2–0 win.
 She was nominated for the October's PFA Fan's Player of the Month.
 Graham signed a new contract with Tottenham until 2021 on 8 January 2020.

 In the opening game of the 2021-22 WSL season, Graham became the first Tottenham Hotspur women's player to score at the new Tottenham Hotspur Stadium.
 However, only a couple of months later during a match against West Ham, Graham suffered an anterior cruciate ligament (ACL) injury, leaving her unable to play for the rest of the season.

 In the 2023-24 WSL, Graham made 18 league appearances for Spurs, who also reached the FA Cup final, and signed a new contract keeping her at the club until summer 2025.
 She suffered another setback ahead of the 2024-25 season as she sustained another ACL injury during pre-season training.
 Graham returned to the grass in March 2025 and returned to full training in the summer.
 Tottenham Hotspur extended Graham's contract by a further year in May 2025.

+On 22 January 2026, it was announced that Graham had joined Women's Super League 2 club Ipswich Town on loan for the remained of the 2025-26 season, with Ipswich's technical director Sean Burt saying of the Graham's move "She will be a huge addition on the pitch with her quality and experience, and just as valuable off it, through her leadership and professionalism".

+On 26 June 2026, Graham signed for Ipswich Town on a permanent deal.